CloudLabsAI-Azure/CAF-Infra-Security/Gettingstarted-guided-04.md

 Participants should have:

-- **Understanding of Virtual Networks (VNets)**: Familiarity with the concept of virtual networks, their role in cloud infrastructure, and how they interact with other Azure resources.
+- **Understanding of Virtual Networks (VNets):** Familiarity with the concept of virtual networks, their role in cloud infrastructure, and how they interact with other Azure resources.
-- **Awareness of DDoS Concepts**: Basic understanding of Distributed Denial of Service (DDoS) attacks, including their types (volumetric, protocol, and resource layer attacks) and impact on availability and security.
+- **Awareness of DDoS Concepts:** Basic understanding of Distributed Denial of Service (DDoS) attacks, including their types (volumetric, protocol, and resource layer attacks) and impact on availability and security.
-- **Basic Monitoring Skills**: Familiarity with Azure's monitoring tools, including visualizing metrics and interpreting data for proactive threat detection and mitigation.
+- **Basic Monitoring Skills:** Familiarity with Azure's monitoring tools, including visualizing metrics and interpreting data for proactive threat detection and mitigation.

 ## Architecture